Mikerniker/100_Days_of_Python/Day85/README.md

 **Biggest learning:**
 - I learned how to resize an image to a desired size, using the Python Imaging Library (PIL) and the `resize` method.
 Also found that the 'ANTIALIAS' filter is no longer available (ChatGPT recommended), so I used the 'LANCZOS' filter instead.

+- Reviewed how to save a file with  `file dialog` in Tkinter, which allows users to specify the format and location for saving the watermarked image.

+- Learned how to align text or buttons on the GUI using the 'sticky' parameter in the grid layout.

+- Reviewed how to change the background color of the Tkinter window, ie set the background color with the `.bg` property.

+- Learned how to capture a screenshot of the entire window or a specific portion of the screen using the `ImageGrab.grab()` method from the PIL library.